|On this page|

 Point instancing with the object path or transform varying by the value of an instancepoint() expression.

 Point instancing with the object path specified by a point

 Variations of the above cases are also supported (some parameters driven by

 instancepoint(), others by attributes).

 The number of instances can be reduced to improve performance by changing the Point Instancing percentage on the Geometry tab of the viewport Display Options.
 The number of instances that can be displayed in a fluid manner is dependent on your graphics hardware.
 Point Instancing can also be turned off to show the underlying instancing point geometry.

 Entering the instance object will show the instancing geometry rather than the instances themselves, similar to disabling the Point Instancing display option.

-You can set the Instancing Limit on the Geometry tab of the 3D View Display Options dialog to the maximum number of OpenGL primitives that can be instanced before some instances start being replaced by the Stand-In Geometry.
+You can set the Point Instancing percentage on the Geometry tab of the 3D View Display Options dialog to the maximum percentage of OpenGL primitives that can be instanced before some instances start being replaced by the Stand In Geometry.
 This prevents the graphics card from being overrun by a huge amount of rendering which could halt or reset the graphics driver.
 Setting this to zero will always use the stand-in geometry.